pretix/pretix/doc/development/implementation/permissions.rst

 Staff sessions
 --------------

-.. versionchanged:: 1.14

-   In 1.14, the ``User.is_superuser`` attribute has been deprecated and statically set to return ``False``.
-Staff sessions have been newly introduced.

 System administrators of a pretix instance are identified by the ``is_staff`` attribute on the user model.
 By default, the regular permission rules apply for users with ``is_staff = True``.
 The only difference is that such users can temporarily turn on "staff mode" via a button in the user interface that grants them **all permissions** as long as